hai-vr/combo-gesture-expressions-av3/corrections.md

 ComboGestureExpressions automatically creates a modified copy of those animations to make sure all animations curves have at least two keyframes.
 You can safely create animations with only one keyframe.

+#### Automatic FX Avatar Mask generation

+Due to the nature of Write Defaults OFF, an Avatar Mask is generated when Transform animations are needed.
+[The process of generating the Avatar mask is explained here](writedefaults.md).

 ---

 - [Back to main page](index.md)